csubhasundar/21_Day-Java-Programming/README.md

 ## void is the return type of the method.
 It means it doesn't return any value.

-## ain represents the starting point of the program.
+## main represents the starting point of the program.

 ## String[] args or String args[] is used for command line argument.
 We will discuss it in coming section.

-System.out.println() is used to print statement.
+## System.out.println() is used to print statement.
 Here, System is a class, out is an object of the PrintStream class, println() is a method of the PrintStream class.
 We will discuss the internal working of System.out.println() statement in the coming section